molssi-seamm/molssi-seamm.github.io/docs/index.rst

 **********************************************************************

 .. attention::
-   SEAMM is ready to be used; however, it is still early days so you will probably find a few problems and definitely find things missing that you would really like.
-Please help us make SEAMM better!
-Let us know about problems so that we can fix them.
-If the documentation is not clear or is lacking, let us know.
-If there is functionality missing, let us know!
+   We are delighted to announce that SEAMM is ready for deployment to the public domain and beta testing by the members of the computational molecular sciences community.

-   We will shortly have a forum where you can report problems and help others, too.
-In the meantime feel free to email us at seamm@molssi.org or join the Slack channel
+   Although we have made every efforts to make SEAMM a user-friendly environment for scientific discovery, similar to any open-source software project it its early days, it is prone to bugs and glitches inadvertently made by its developers.
+A such, we have to rely on user support to become aware of these problems.

-   |slack|.
+   We also plan to provide a forum for reporting problems, promoting constructive discussions and sharing ideas and experiences.
+In the meantime, feel free to email us at seamm@molssi.org or join the Slack channel |slack|.

-   This is a fully open-source project so you can also help directly by making changes in the code or documentation and submitting pull requests.
-The documentation for developers is still minimal, but we are working on that too.
+   Similar to any other open-source project, you can also contribute to its growth by opening issues, forking the repository and submitting pull requests in order to make changes in the code or documentation.

-   SEAMM is a large project, with many moving parts.
-It will take us a while to get to everything!
-We appreciate your patience and help!
+   SEAMM is a large-scale and ambitious project with many moving parts.
+Thus, it will take some time to become truly stable!
+We appreciate your patience and assistance!

-SEAMM is an easy-to-use environment for simulations of organic molecules, biological molecules, fluids, synthetic polymers, and materials -- oxides, ceramics, semiconductors, metals, and alloys -- described at the atomic level.
-Why should you use SEAMM?
-Because if you are doing these types of simulations, or want to get started with them, SEAMM let's you focus on your science or engineering, not on how to run code X, and get more done.
-Faster.
-SEAMM helps you from beginning to end:
+SEAMM is a user-friendly software package for the atomistic simulations of organic molecules, biological systems, fluids, synthetic polymers, and materials such as metals and metal oxides, semiconductors, ceramics and alloys.
+If you are performing any of these types of simulations, SEAMM can provides an ideal environment for discovery allowing you to focus on the science itself insead of getting bugged down on irrelevant technicalities of the software.

 :ref:`Installation`
-   SEAMM is easy to install on your Linux or Mac system, and we are working on Windows.
-It installs everything that you need, not only SEAMM itself, but the simulation codes such as LAMMPS, DFTB+, Psi4, and Packmol.
+   SEAMM offers convenient ways for its installation on Linux or Mac systems.
+We are doing our best to provide support for Windows.
+In addition to SEAMM itself, the installer allows other simulation engines such as LAMMPS, DFTB+, Psi4, and Packmol to be installed effortlessly.

-:ref:`Ease-of-Use<ease-of-use>`
+:ref:`User Experience<ease-of-use>`
    Have you ever looked at a code that you wanted to use, but when you read the documentation said to yourself "Wow, this is complicated ... a zillion keywords and they don't make sense.
 This is too much!"?
 SEAMM has graphical user interfaces (GUIs)